iotile/poduino/README.md

 | 15 | RX3 |
 | 39 | Digital |

-Make sure you have a jumper installed on your PODuino as follows
+Make sure you have a jumper installed on your PODuino as shown:

 <img src="/images/jumper.jpg" alt="PODuino Jumper Setup" width="250">

-## Installation
+## Setup

-In order for you to use the PODuino, you will require Python 2.7 to be install in your machine.
-In addition, you will need:
+You will need access to Python 2.7+ and the following tools.
+Install them now as needed:

 1. Install the [latest Arduino IDE](https://www.arduino.cc/en/Main/Software)
 2. Install the [IOTile Coretools](/docs/installation/iotile-coretools.md)